-Flemington is arguably the most famous racecourse in Australia, hosting the Melbourne Cup on the second Tuesday of November each year.
+Flemington Racecourse, the home of the Victoria Racing Club, is the most famous racecourse in Australia.
+Most notably, it hosts the Melbourne Cup Carnival in November each year.

-Flemington features a number of major races in Australia alongside the Melbourne Cup, including the Victoria Derby, Victoria Oaks and Emirates Stakes.
+Flemington features a number of major races in Australia in addition to the the Melbourne Cup, including the Victoria Derby, Mackinnon Stakes, Newmarket Handicap, VRC Oaks and the Australian Guineas.

-One of the most well-known features of Flemington is that it has one of the longest home straights in Australia.
+One of the most well-known features of Flemington is the extremely long home straight.
 At 450 metres, many punters believe it gives all the runners a better chance at winning because it evens out the ‘luck in running’.
+The track also has a long home straight chute which means all races up to and including 1200 metres in distance are run directly down the straight.
+These sprint races pose a challenge for punters, with many horses used to only running around bends.

-Champion Bets Melbourne Analyst Trevor Lawson regularly bets into the races at Flemington and has picked up a fair few nuances over his time.
-However, contrary to popular belief the long straight doesn’t necessarily make for better punting.
+Champion Bets Melbourne Analyst Trevor Lawson is obviously a Flemington regular and has picked up a fair few nuances over his time.

 Are there any nuances to Flemington that you notice in your analysis?

 Not as much nowadays.
-Inside holds up more than in the past.
+The inside holds up better than in the past, when it used to chop right up.
 Cover is required when there is a north or westerly wind.

 Flemington obviously features one of the longest straights in Australia.
 Does that help level the playing field in terms of luck-in-running?

-Yes and no, because they turn from around the 1200 to the 500, the back-markers tend to wait till the corner to make their move which can be detrimental to their chances.
+Yes and no. Because there’s such a long turn, from around the 1200 to the 500, the backmarkers tend to wait till the corner to make their move… That can be detrimental to their chances.

-Like most tracks those runners that race up on the pace.
+Like most tracks, those runners that race up on the pace are most advantaged.

 What sort of an impact does the weather have on Flemington?

-Winds from the west or north, have an impact on horses that have no cover as it is into their faces from the 800m mark.
+Winds from the west or north are what you need to look out for.
+They have an impact on horses that have no cover, as it’s into their faces from the 800-metre mark.

 Do the big racing carnivals make for improved betting at Flemington?